marcos-abreu/monaco/docs/getting-started.md

 Getting Started
 ====

-The ***Monaco*** framework is based on **Backbonejs**, and therefore it has all of the features available in Backbonejs and more.
+The ***Monaco*** framework is based on [*Backbonejs*](http://backbonejs.org/), and therefore it has all of the features available in it, but it also extend it to make your development more pleasant and productive, with a range of new functionality.

-***Monaco*** follows the same concepts of **Backbonejs**, where you create routes that when matched by the current url will trigger a function responsible for collecting data, processing it and instantiating an object that can present the data on the user screen.
+***Monaco*** follows the same concepts of *Backbonejs*, where you create routes that when matched by the current url will trigger a function responsible for collecting data, processing it; and instantiating an object that can present the data on the user screen.

-The main concepts of Backbonejs are *Router*, *Model*, *Collection*, *View*, and *Event*. ***Monaco*** extend each one of those elements adding its own functionality to them, and also expose new ones, such as: *Application*, *Transition*, *Local*.
-Please check the [platform overview](/docs/plataform-overview.md) docs for more details.
+The main concepts of *Backbonejs* are *Router*, *Model*, *Collection*, *View*, and *Event*. ***Monaco*** extends each one of those elements adding its own functionality to them, and also expose new ones, such as: *Application*, *Transition*, *Local*.
+Please check the [platform overview doc](/docs/plataform-overview.md) for more details.

 Loading your assets
 ----

-The first thing you need in order to run your application is to load the necessary scripts in an html page (you will need a server capable of serving html files and necessary assets):
+The first thing you need in order to run your application is to load the necessary scripts in an HTML page (you will need a server capable of serving HTML files and necessary assets):

     <html>
         <head>